Skip to content

 4. Viy2: Journey to China

-This exciting cooperation between Russian and Chinese filmmakers is set in the 18th century when Jonathan Green, a cartographer, embarks on an eventful journey that takes him from England to China and his assistant Chen-Lan who is, in fact, a Chinese princess.
-The film follows Green’s journey of meeting the Great Dragon and his encounters with Russia‘s prisoner, Tsar Peter I.
+This exciting cooperation between Russian and Chinese filmmakers is set in the 18th century when Jonathan Green, a cartographer, embarks on an eventful journey that takes him from England to China and his assistant Chen-Lan, who is, in fact, a Chinese princess.
+The film follows Green’s journey of meeting the Great Dragon and encountering Russia‘s prisoner, Tsar Peter I.

 5. The Mummy: Tomb of the Dragon Emperor